AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 This analysis evaluates [MAF files](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) from different SNV callers, compares their output, and creates a [consensus mutation file](./results/consensus/consensus_mutation.maf.tsv.zip).
 This consensus mutation file is [MAF-like](#consensus-mutation-call) meaning it is TSV file that contains the fields of a [MAF file](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/) but adds [VAF](#variant-allele-fraction-calculation), but does not contain a starting comment line with a version number.

+The resulting MAF and TMB files from this analysis are saved to `snv-callers/results/consensus/` folder and used by downstream analyses.

 See the comparison results plots [here](https://cansavvy.github.io/openpbta-notebook-concept/snv-callers/compare_snv_callers_plots.nb.html).

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->